We believe in the power of sport to shape lives.

 Because Every Move Matters

 Founded by Mark Segura and Shobi Zaidi, M.D., The Comeback Project is a 501(c)(3) non-profit organization built on the belief that sports brings communities together and advances student confidence, leadership skills, and ambition on and off the field.
-With over thirty years of combined service in the medical field, Mark and Shobi wanted to provide access to medical imaging services to all student athletes irrespective of background.
-Since 2018, they have helped over 5,000 student-athletes with free medical images, saving families close to $6M.

 Meet the Leadership Team